fsq2/Build-a-Portfolio-Site/README.md

 # Build-a-Portfolio-Site
+developer fahad alqahtani
-this project is required from udacity
+this project is requirement by udacity nanodegree program